ELTheo77/Productivity-System/README.md

     git clone https://github.com/ELTheo77/Productivity-System.git
     cd productivity-system
     ```
-2.  **Open `index.html` in your web browser:**
+2.  **Open `main.html` in your web browser:**
-    * Navigate to the project directory in your file explorer
+    * Navigate to the `productivity-system/src/html/` directory in your file explorer
-    * Double-click the `index.html` file, or right-click and choose "Open with" your preferred browser
+    * Double-click any `.html` file, or right-click and choose "Open with" your preferred browser

 No build steps or dependencies (other than the included FullCalendar library) are required at this stage.